 If you're in business you can claim tax allowances, also known as capital allowances, on certain purchases or investments that you make on business assets.
-You cannot directly deduct your expenditure on those assets when calculating your profits or losses, instead you can deduct a capital allowance.
+Unless you have chosen to use the Cash Basis, you cannot directly deduct your expenditure on those assets when calculating your profits or losses: instead you can deduct a capital allowance.
 This applies whether you're self-employed and pay Income Tax or are a company or organisation that's liable for Corporation Tax.
+If you have chosen to use the cash basis you can choose to claim capital allowances for cars as an alternative to using the mileage rate.

 Many common business assets such as office equipment, furniture and